 Interactive calendars and online appointment managers bring order to telehealth care.
 They help reduce last-minute cancellations and no-shows and provide better flexibility for care providers and patients.
 The best part is, there are many tools and off-the-shelf solutions you can integrate with to add these features to your application.

 Chat, video and audio calls are important for providing online consulting services and usually make it to the main scope.
 The choice will depend on the specifics of the service, and also on the phase of the project.
-For example, to optimize the speed and cost of telemedicine app development at the MVP stage, you can narrow down communication features to a text chat and scale it up adding video and audio calls later on.
+For example, to optimize the speed and cost of the MVP telemedicine app, you can narrow down communication features to a text chat and scale it up adding video and audio calls later on.

-In-app prescriptions and recommendations for lab tests or other checks are already widely used across digital healthcare.
-Adding these features is another step to creating omnichannel healthcare experience that connects patients, doctors, laboratories and pharmacies.
+E-prescription app features and recommendations for lab tests or other checks are already widely used across digital healthcare.
+Adding this functionality is another step to creating omnichannel healthcare experience that connects patients, doctors, laboratories and pharmacies.

 Insurance and payment features